jimg72/jimg72.github.io/_posts/2026-09-15-frozen-tundra-week-1.md

 Jim got **27.3 from Jaxson Dart, 23.7 from Amon-Ra St. Brown, and 22.9 from Brock Purdy**.
 Those three supplied 73.9 points while the rest of the lineup debated whether attendance was mandatory.
 Colston Loveland posted a zero.
 Rico Dowdle managed 3.1.
 George Pickens contributed 4.3.
 Seattle's defense and Tyler Loop added 25.0 together, which is a nice way of saying the support staff had to finish the presentation.

 Jerry had Justin Jefferson's 27.2 and a perfectly usable path to victory sitting nearby. **Chuba Hubbard over RJ Harvey adds 16.1**, leaving Jerry just **0.7 short**.
 Add **Jakobi Meyers over Emeka Egbuka for another 2.4**, and the Clan wins **116.4–114.7**.
-The screenshot projections even favored Hubbard over Harvey, 10.99 to 7.02, making that the more supportable second-guess.
+The projections even favored Hubbard over Harvey, 10.99 to 7.02, making that the more supportable second-guess.
 Egbuka over Meyers was defensible before the results; unfortunately, the standings don't award partial credit for a coherent argument.

 Jim's counter-exhibit is Jalen Coker's **29.8** on the bench, plus Kyle Monangai's **19.4**.
 His best legal lineup could have scored **158.1**.
 Instead, he won by 16.8 and gets to pretend this was load management.
 Chicago ran for **291 yards**, including **124 and three touchdowns from Swift** and **100 and a score from Monangai**.
 Hilton and Jim had front-row access to that ground game and mostly used it as patio furniture. ([Bears recap](https://www.chicagobears.com/news/game-recap-bears-offense-shines-in-season-opening-win-over-panthers))